Tiverton, Devon: 18th and 19th centuries

 Although small, Tiverton had two members of Parliament.
 As one of the "rotten boroughs" it was often targeted by those seeking electoral reform.
 Lord Palmerston, or "Pam" as he was known locally, was an MP for Tiverton for much of the 19th century.
 In 1847, the Chartists, a radical group seeking to change the electoral system, stood one of their leaders, George Julian Harney, against Palmerston.
 He is widely reported as having gained no votes – but in fact he won the "popular vote" (a show of hands of the people of the town) and withdrew when Palmerston called a ballot, aware that he would lose in a vote by only 400 wealthy and propertied in the town out of a population of 7,000.
 Broadening the franchise was one of the Chartist objectives.
 After the Reform Act 1867, Tiverton had a single MP, held for a long period by a member of the Heathcoat-Amory family, who own much of the land and property surrounding Tiverton, most recently by Derick Heathcoat-Amory who served from 1945 to 1960.
 Up until 2010 David Heathcoat-Amory was the MP for Wells in nearby Somerset.

 The town was the last in the Devon and Cornwall area to retain an independent police force, until 1945.
 In the second half of the 20th century, Tiverton again declined slowly, as the Heathcoat factory became ever more mechanised and the Starkey Knight & Ford brewery was taken over by Whitbread as its regional brewery, but later closed, becoming just a bottling plant located in Howden (now Aston Manor cider makers).
 The factory lay derelict for some years before being demolished to make way for a supermarket.
 The manufacture of agricultural machinery adjacent to the River Lowman dwindled, the railway closed in 1964 and the Globe Elastic plant in Kennedy Way closed in the 1980s.
 However, a few far-sighted individuals, notably William Authers, secured some important assets for the future.
 Tiverton Museum was opened, the track bed of the old railway was bought to provide footpaths and an adventure playground, and the Grand Western Canal was saved from dereliction as a country park.

-Retailing in the town declined further in the 1990s after the opening of the Southern Relief Road (now Great Western Way) led to the closure of Fore Street in the town centre to all but pedestrians.
+The building of the Southern Relief Road (now Great Western Way) led to the closure of Fore Street in the town centre to all but pedestrians.